 Neither Ray nor Keith has met Pradeep before, but Ray was very interested in Fungible’s technology.
 Turns out Pradeep Sindhu, CEO and Co-founder, Fungible has had a long and varied career in the industry starting at Xerox Parc, then co-founding and becoming chief scientist at Juniper, and now reachitecting the data center with Fungible.

 CPUs are being asked to do more than ever, including supporting storage-related tasks, which is why a special purpose CPU may be in your storage future.

 Current metrics used to compare the performance of storage systems are inadequate.
 The industry needs a new storage performance metric that is fair, broadly applicable and intuitive.
 In this article, Dr. Menon introduces the performance efficiency percentage (PEP).
 It overcomes current limitations and is applicable to both scale-up and scale-out.

 Fungible Inc, a US composable systems startup, wants to front-end every system resource with its DPU microprocessors, offloading security and storage functions from server CPUs.

 A new type of storage system is emerging that’s being targeted at cloud data centers.
-They are being designed to scale out, support NVMe-oF protocols with remote storage as fast as local storage, provide high-performance networked erasure coding, and support volumes with flexible durability.
+They are being designed to scale out, support NVMe over TCP protocols with remote storage as fast as local storage, provide high-performance networked erasure coding, and support volumes with flexible durability.